wguenter/website/README.md

 Major conference information such as title, year, location as well as submission and notification dates are specified in [conference.json](conference.json).
 For submission updates, multiple dates can be specified, with the last beeing used and displayed as latest valid date.
 Previous dates will be displayed but crossed out.

-#### Deployment

-The action for deployment is specified in [.github/workflows/deploy.yml](.github/workflows/deploy.yml).
-It will be triggered automatically when any changes are pushed to the master branch.